FAQS

 Each phase includes defined deliverables and a set number of refinement rounds.
 Additional scope or revisions beyond what’s outlined are quoted separately.

-• Phase 1: Design Concept is a fixed fee based on room type and square footage.
+Phase 1: Design Concept - Fixed fee based on room type and square footage.

 Do you require a retainer?

-Together, these fees ensure both the products and the process are professionally managed from start to finish.
+Together, these ensure both the products and the process are professionally managed from start to finish.